AllenDowney/ThinkDataStructures/search-engine/day00/README.md

 Each file has comments with definitions for the methods listed below.
 If you get stuck, refer to the optional reading section.

-Finish the implementation of these methods in TermCounter.java:
+Complete these methods:

+in `TermCounter.java`:

 * `int size()`
 * `void processText(String text)`